 Relaxation, peace, solitude, slow pace, great accommodation and fine food, with stunning scenery do the trick for me every time.
 Of course, romantic breaks mean different things to different people, but what could possibly be better than having all of these things and setting the scene to have a romantic interlude with your loved one?

 I’ve been fortunate enough to have visited Paris and Geneva, both of which are very romantic destinations, and I enjoyed my time in these places.
 The only ‘drawback’ for want of a better word, was that like almost anywhere else, there is that feeling of being crowded out.
-Take that out of the equation and you have the perfect break.
+Take that out of the equation and you could have the perfect break.

 That’s where Scotland comes in.
 We are blessed with not being overcrowded, and unless you visit Edinburgh in July or August, you will have enough personal space to make your visit perfect.
 You can fan the flames of romance in hotels, holiday rentals, castles, and holiday cottages in some of the most beautiful parts of the country.

 There’s nothing better than a feeling of ‘being away from it all’ just to spend quality time with your loved one in idyllic surroundings.
-Romantic Holiday Cottages can be found countrywide, in quiet locations with beautiful scenery, peace and seclusion.
+Romantic Holiday Cottages can be found countrywide, in quiet locations with beautiful scenery, peace and total seclusion.

 Scotland is also blessed with an abundance of castles, offering accommodation, romantic tours, wedding ceremonies and receptions.